-We are engaging with recreational watercraft users around the Bay to raise awareness of the internationally significant wetlands and how, as bay users, we can limit impacts on them.
+We are engaging with recreational watercraft users around the Bay to raise awareness of the internationally significant wetlands and how, as bay users, we can limit our impact on them.

-Many people don’t realise that most of Western Port has been listed as an internationally significant wetland under the intergovernmental Ramsar convention – a treaty aimed at the conservation and wise use of wetlands.
+Many people don’t realise that most of Western Port is listed as an internationally significant wetland under the intergovernmental Ramsar convention – a treaty aimed at the conservation and wise use of wetlands.

-The most recent assessment of Western Port against the Ramsar criteria found that tat the time of listing, the site me seven of the current nine Ramsar criteria.
+The most recent assessment of Western Port against the Ramsar criteria found that that the Bay met seven of the nine criteria for being a Ramsar site.

-Our bay is Ramsar-listed because of the high representation of marine species and birds that rely on the wetland and the significant expanses of important wetland habitat, including intertidal sand and mud flats and areas of saltmarsh and mangroves.
+Our bay is considered internationally important because of the high representation of marine species and birds that rely on the wetland and the significant expanses of important wetland habitat, including intertidal sand and mud flats and areas of saltmarsh and mangroves.

 Local fish like the King George whiting grow to a catchable size in the seagrass meadows of Western Port.
 Whiting from our bay then migrate along the Victorian coast to spawning sites far along the coast to the west.